 Smooth the caulk with a wet finger, and let it dry according to the manufacturer's directions before you paint the moldings.

 If you have not yet painted the moldings, begin by applying painter's tape along the top and bottom of the moldings where they meet the wall and ceiling.
 (Very skilled painters may find it possible to paint "free-hand" without the use of painter's tape.)

 Paint all the moldings and let the paint dry according to the manufacturer's directions.
 If necessary, apply a second coat to cover more completely.

 - One alternative to miter cutting crown molding is coping.
 Because crown molding swells and contracts with the seasons, coped joints do not open up as much as mitered joints do.

 - If you have an entire house of crown molding ahead of you, purchase a crown molding support: a brace that firmly holds the trim up against the ceiling.

 - Purchase the longest possible crown molding, as this will help you span entire walls without patching together two pieces with scarf joints.

 Crown molding does not always have to be installed against both the wall and the ceiling.
-For a fun effect, consider installing the crown only against the wall and moving it downward about one or two inches.
+For a fun effect, consider installing the crown only against the wall and moving it downward about a few inches.
 The gap you create at the top provides a V-shaped pocket that can disguise speaker wires or LED tape lighting.

-Older style heavy plastic tube-covered rope lights are slowly being supplanted by ultra-lightweight LED tape strip lighting.
+Older-style heavy plastic tube-covered rope lights are slowly being supplanted by ultra-lightweight LED tape strip lighting.
 These are perfect for installing behind gapped crown molding to add cool, exciting, and lively moods to a room.
-Also, lighted crown molding can act as a friendlier substitute for glaring general room lighting from ceiling lights.
+Also, lighted crown molding can act as a friendlier substitute for the glaring general room lighting of ceiling fixtures.